qdraw/starsky/starsky/starsky/clientapp/readme.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+Make sure you run the Starsky API on http://localhost:5000 or us a localtunnel proxy (which you can find in `starsky-tools`)

 ### `npm test`